jm-chung/NEON/README.md

 - src/data_preprocessing.ipynb: source code for data preprocessing, disambiguating the nationality of organizations, and preparing the topic-paper-organization-nation link data.
 - src/network_construction.ipynb: source code for modeling the energy open innovation network.
 - src/triplet_recommendation.ipynb: source code for recommending collaboration opportunities and drawing figures for the collaboration recommendation system.
-> Topic detection and network embedding can be performed via external Python libraries.
+> Topic detection and network embedding can be performed through external Python libraries.

 ### Collaboration Recommendation System